materialscloud-org/big-map-archive/user_training/getting_started_with_big-map-archive.md

 - Switch the toggle on the left side of the web page to show both versions.
 - Click any of the two versions.
 Find the card entitled "Versions" on the right side of the web page.
 You should be able to easily navigate from one version to the other by clicking the appropriate link.

-### [Optional] Ask a collaborator to create and share a third version of the entry
+### Ask a trusted user to create and share a third version

-- Click "My records".
-- Click the title of the second version of the entry.
+- Go to "My records" and click the record’s title.
 - Click "Collaborate" and "Get a link" to generate a URL that you will copy and send to another user of the archive.
 Equipped with this URL, he is granted the rights to edit the second version, create a third version, and share it with the other authenticated users.

 ### [Optional] Search for a shared record using the archive’s built-in search engine